Leveraging Nested MLMC for Sequential Neural Posterior Estimation with Intractable Likelihoods: Convergence results of SGD

-In situations where a fixed number of iterations are exclusively employed for parameter updates, the evaluation of the impact of variance and bias on the upper bound of the optimal gap is undertaken through the application of the theorem presented below, following \cite{ajalloeian2020convergence}. \begin{theorem} Under Assumptions \ref{ass:lsmooth} and \ref{ass:muPLcond} and the constant step size $\gamma\leq \min \left\{1/K,1/\mu\right\}$, for a fixed $T$ steps of SGD, the upper bound of the optimal gap \eqref{eq:optimal_gap} is given as
+where $\phi^* = \underset{\phi \in \Phi}{\arg\min}\, \mathcal{L}(\phi)$.
+In situations where a fixed number of iterations is exclusively employed for parameter updates, the evaluation of the impact of variance and bias on the upper bound of the optimal gap is undertaken through the application of the theorem presented below, following \cite{ajalloeian2020convergence}.